seanjgildea/SoftwareEngineeringNotes/awsdeveloperassociate.md

 - Client-side encryption with KMS and You needed to know the sequence

+- Plenty of questions on the different services.
+Definitely know what role each service plays

+-  Know SAM and examples of build and deploy scripts

 # X-Ray

 - Instrumenting your applications with X-Ray